forestgrape/coronavirus/index.md

 ### How to Reduce Covid-19 Infection Paths
 > Remark: The following advices were written mostly in early spring 2020 when Sars-Cov-2 induced ARDS/SARS disease patterns peaked in Europe.
 Updates in work.

+In brief: Think ahead.
+To reduce the infection possibilities keep some distance or wear a mask and prefer fresh air.

 * Wear a [mask](./monitor_and_control.md#masks)
     - Outdoor and indoor: for close range face-to-face contact/talking.
     - In indoor places where susceptible or infectious people can be.
 The longer one stays, the more people there are and the less ventilation there is, the more important.
 This because the infection risk increases with the amount of indoor air breathed.

-    Get some comfortable and stylish masks for casual use.
+    Get some comfortable and stylish masks for casual use, so comfortable one doesn't notice wearing it.
 In some situations e.g. hospitals a dense mask is necessary, in leisure time often any mask will do it.
-Any mask is better than no mask!
+Any clean mask protects more than no mask!

     Masks can be reused if [cleaned](./monitor_and_control.md#mask-reuse-and-cleaning) regularly.
 From time to time it should changed or washed thoroughly - there's more than Sars-CoV-2, that's not to forget!